+Figure 7.1.2.2-14: Performance with 3rd order filter at different RB offsets from system BW edge with 4.32 MHz filter BW

 The results in Figures 7.1.2.2-6 to Figure 7.1.2.2-11 show that even with total of 1.44 MHz separation from system BW edge, on top of the 810 kHz NR channel GB the SINR with 3rd order filter will not rise above 0 dB.
 This is with the filter BW matched to WUS BW, no nonlinearities, no frequency error and no phase noise present.
 If some practical filter implementation aspects are considered and therefore 5 MHz filter BW is considered, only 5th order filter reaches acceptable performance.
 With 15 kHz SCS the NR channel GB would be narrower, and performance would be worse.

+The results in Figures 7.1.2.2-12 to Figure 7.1.2.2-14 further show that more than 2.16 MHz offset from system BW edge, on top of the NR channel GB, is preferred for improved system performance with lower complexity implementation.

+When frequency error is considered in addition, there is additional negative impact to performance, as exemplified in Figure 7.1.2.2-15